 Mice designed for left-handed gamers are a rare breed.
 Although lefties work with the right side of their brains, manufacturers mostly cater to the right-handed crowd.
 That makes this version of the DeathAdder extremely special given the popularity of the right-handed model.

-For starters, DeathAdder is a $60 device, so you’re not going to see a lot of flair.
+For starters, DeathAdder is a near $60 device, so you’re not going to see a lot of flair.
 Instead, that price tag translates into performance and an extremely solid build.
 It’s based on an optical sensor with a sensitivity up to 3,500 dots per inch, 15g of acceleration, and a tracking speed of up to 120 inches per second.
 This sensor is complemented by “Zero-Acoustic Ultraslick” mouse feet that enables the peripheral to blaze across the surface so movement doesn’t feel like dragging a dead rat.

 Razer’s DeathAdder provides five buttons you can program through the desktop software: two are ultra-large non-slip click buttons, two reside under the thumb, and the fifth is actually the mouse wheel.
 Other notable features include a one-millisecond report rate to the parent PC, on-the-fly sensitivity adjustment, two LED-lit zones (mouse wheel and Razer logo), and a gold-plated USB connector for cleaner data transfers.
 Again, this mouse isn’t loaded with frills: DeathAdder is a high-quality, high-performance mouse designed for left-handed gamers that doesn’t cost an arm and a leg… and a right hand.